chr15m/eucalypt/README.md

 ### What doesn't work?

-r/reaction is not a macro but a function
+r/reaction is not a macro but a function that returns an atom holding the result of evaluating of a function.